0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 Overview on each one:
 1. Normal NTLM authentication flow that is already well documented here[^ntlm] by the same author.
 2. This is where the web server is requesting a S4U2Self ticket on behalf of `LOL\pixel` to itself.
-3. This is the S4U2Proxy part where the web server says
+3. This is the S4U2Proxy part where the web server says to the Domain Controller Here is the S4U2self Evidence Ticket proving that LOL\pixel authenticated to me.
+4. This is where the web server takes that final Service Ticket and actually connects to the backend file share over SMB.

 Let's dive deeper!